fasterius/simple-zoom.nvim/README.md

 ## 🚀 Usage

 This plugin does not set any key mappings by default, but instead provides the `:SimpleZoomToggle` command to toggle the zoom on or off.
+When toggling the zoom a new tab is created for the current split, for which a tab-specific variable is set.
+Upon toggling in a tab for which this tab-specific variable has been set, the tab is closed.
+The view is stored and loaded using `mkview` and `loadview`, respectively, which allows storage of _e.g._ cursor position, folds, _etc._

-If you want to store this in a key map, you can do something like this:
+If you want to create a key map for toggling zoom, you can do something like
+this:

 ```lua
 vim.keymap.set('n', '<localleader>z', ':SimpleZoomToggle<CR>')